Sign in

 The logo is the cornerstone of your brand’s aesthetic and company association.
 As an inherent part of your visual identity, you need to invest more in the quality of your logo design as this will set the tone for the rest of the branding to follow.

-Ideally the logo design needs to be finalised before other branding elements are explored.
+Ideally, the logo design must be finalized before exploring other branding elements.

 While a logo can contain a combination of text and images to represent your brand, visual identity defines your brand’s color palette, typography, variations of your logo, and any photography that embodies your brand's personality.